tim-fan1/lectern/README.md

 ## Quickstart

+> Note: Lectern will only run on the Lubuntu 20.4.1 virtual machine image, and not on CSE vLab, since vLab's `node` version is too old.
+We have provided a script to install the required dependencies.

 First ensure that a (reasonably) modern version of `node.js` is installed. `Lectern` requires v12+.
 A newer version of `node.js` can be installed using the `install_node.sh` script.

 ### Client